Aeryes/PiDoor/README.md

 - Wire for AC, Ground and Input/Output
 - Electrical tape
 - Case using a 3D printer is optional
+- Battery pack or solar panels are optional.
+(Wired power could be used)

 The Led lights are assigned to GPIO.BCM pins as follows:
 Hall effect sensor - Pin 4